 Canon EOS R7: Key features

-The R7 is built around a 32.5MP APS-C sensor, which packs more resolution than any cropped sensor camera on the market – which is something that will come as music to the ears of wildlife photographers and birders, always keen for more freedom to crop in.
+The R7 is built around a 32.5MP APS-C sensor, which packs more resolution than any cropped sensor camera on the market other than the Fujifilm X-T5 and Fujifilm X-H2 – which is something that will come as music to the ears of wildlife photographers and birders, always keen for more freedom to crop in.

-While it’s not a completely new sensor (built on the same architecture as the 32.5MP sensor in the 90D and Canon EOS M6 Mark II (opens in new tab)), it features optimized wiring layer and microlens technology to deliver improved signal readout.
+While it’s not a completely new sensor (being built on the same architecture as the 32.5MP sensor in the 90D and Canon EOS M6 Mark II), it features optimized wiring layer and microlens technology to deliver improved signal readout.

 This is Canon’s first ever APS-C camera to feature in-body image stabilization – a 5-axis system that delivers up to 8 stops of compensation, depending on the lens (it offers 7 stops, for example, on the new Canon RF-S 18-150mm f/3.5-6.3 IS STM).